About Our Founder

 Why the Entertainment Industry?

-Being adjacent to the entertainment industry and through stories of many industry friends, I have witnessed the ways in which the industry has failed to respond appropriately to mental health needs.
+I moved to Los Angeles in 2013.
+I have been adjacent to the industry for nearly a decade and through partners, friends, and clients I have witnessed the ways in which the industry has failed to respond appropriately to mental health needs.
 I have heard stories of burnout, psychosis, suicidal ideation, suicide attempts, depression, and debilitating performance anxiety.
 I have heard stories of discrimination, racism, long work hours, financial uncertainty, botched auditions, and unreasonable expectations.
 I desire to use my skill set as a therapist and social worker to have an impact on an industry that desperately needs mental health support and advocacy, now more than ever.

 "There is absolutely is a better way; the entertainment industry can do a better job of supporting its workers in a trauma-informed way.
 The question is if the industry is ready and committed to making the necessary change."